DAY 1: CUSCO – OLLANTAYTAMBO – ABRA MALAGA – SANTA MARIA (Biking and rafting)

 DAY 4: AGUAS CALIENTES – MACHU PICCHU – CUSCO

-After an early breakfast, we take the bus around 5:30am up to the Machu Picchu ruins in time for sunrise.
+After an early breakfast, we take the bus up to the Machu Picchu ruins.
 Once there we visit one of the most important mystic centers of the world: Machu Picchu.
 A 2 hour guided tour takes us through the history of these mysterious and charming ruins.
 After that we will have plenty of time for further exploring, taking photos and the option to climb Huayna Picchu or Machu Picchu Mountain or walking up to the Sun Gate.
 Then we head back to Aguas Calientes for lunch.
 In the afternoon, we take the return Expedition train to Ollantaytambo at 4:22pm and connect with a private van to take us back to Cusco, arriving at about 8pm.

 - Meals: Breakfast